springernature/frontend-playbook/README.md

 ## License

-The Front-End Playbook is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The Frontend Playbook is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see [Creative Commons BY-NC-SA 4.0 license](http://creativecommons.org/licenses/by-nc-sa/4.0/).